Write a little about yourself. Just a paragraph will do.

 I'm also a big theater fan, and some of my favorite shows

 Aaaaaaaaaaand, let's go with some of my favorite Stand Up

 John Oliver (somehow his standup is way better than what he does

 for the Daily Show)

-Bo Burnham (making clever cool again with an offbeat flair)
+Bo Burnham (making clever cool again)